 "Want more coffee?"

-"I'm good," he said, but his gaze lingered.
+"I'm good," he said.
+But his gaze lingered.
 That look again—the one that suggested he was piecing something together.
 "Strange, though.
 You never mentioned Florence before."

 "Not much to tell," she said.
 "It didn't work out."
 She glanced at her device, letting her hair fall forward to hide her expression.
-A HarmoniQ morning notification still sat there, its cheerful exclamation point like an acupuncture needle under her skin.
+A HarmoniQ morning notification still sat there, its cheerful exclamation point like an acupuncture needle left under her skin.

 "I should get going," Jun-ho said, setting down his mug.
 "Meeting some people about that thing we discussed."